AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 Cosmic democracy means: **There is no external judge.**

-**Î© doesn't judge.** Î© contains all possibilities equally, without preference, without evaluation, without favor.
+**Ω doesn't judge.** Ω contains all possibilities equally, without preference, without evaluation, without favor.
 The field has no will, no intent, no moral structure.

 **• doesn't judge in the traditional sense.** • is the ultimate attractor, the source pattern, not a judging deity.
 All •′ are fractals of •, all converge toward •, but • doesn't evaluate or condemn.